 Cleaning up the Garden Fall Checklist

-If you are looking for an easier way for cleaning up the garden, I hope today I have a checklist that will help.
-I find that having a checklist helps to make a big job much easier to do.
-An important part on how to start a backyard garden is being sure you reset your summer growing area back to start before winter hits.
+An important part on how to start a backyard garden is being sure you reset your summer growing area to a healthy state.
 This will allow the soil to replenish and heal before spring arrives giving you the healthiest soil to grow in.

-By taking time in the fall to remove your old plants, doctor your soil, and prepare your beds for the long winter sleep, you will not only set yourself up with a healthy garden come spring but you will give your soil a much-needed chance to rest and replenish.
+Taking time in the fall to remove your old plants, doctor your soil, and prepare your beds for the long winter sleep, you will not only set yourself up with a healthy garden come spring but also give your soil a much-needed chance to rest and replenish.

 This is especially important if you had issues this past summer.
 Things like infestations from any pests, fungus, or diseases.